 In the event of an urgent query following treatment, Bupa members should use the following contact details

 The Chiltern Hospital ward where you were discharged from on 01494890890 (preferred as they will have your clinical notes) or my secretary below

-Ask to speak to the nurse in charge of the ward.
+Ask to speak to the nurse in charge of the ward or your care.

 Or (if less urgent) the contact details provided to you: